dammin2000/jenkinsfile/README.md

-Jenkins pipeline to deploy cloud infrastructure using Terraform (iac) infrastructure as code tool
+Jenkins pipeline to deploy cloud infrastructure using Terraform (iac) infrastructure as code tool.